Chapter 1:

 To him, with how well-groomed and dressed she was, he saw her as a sort of diva, but there was more to it than just that.

-Satsuki was a woman whose appearance and personality argued that a woman’s peak could never be in her twenties.
+She was an icon, whose appearance and personality made it clear that a woman could never peak in her twenties.

 Satsuki glared at the nasty object.